boost/consyncful/README.md

     $ bundle

-If you don't already use mongoid, generate a mongoid.yml by running:
+If you don't already use Mongoid, generate a mongoid.yml by running:

     $ rake g mongoid:config

 Add an initializer:

-Consyncful uses [contentful.rb](https://github.com/contentful/contentful.rb) so client options are as documented there.
+Consyncful uses [contentful.rb](https://github.com/contentful/contentful.rb); client options are as documented there.
 ```ruby
   Consyncful.configure do |config|
     config.locale = 'en-NZ'